LAStools/LAStools.github.io/download/laspublish_README.md

 also possible to copy or move the LAZ files manually to the correct subfolder in the portal.
 For this example command line here

-    laspublish -i tiles/*.laz -odir aaaaa -o bbbbb.html -olaz
+    laspublish64 -i tiles/*.laz -odir aaaaa -o bbbbb.html -olaz

 this subfolder needs to be located in this exact location

 ./aaaaa/pointclouds/bbbbb/source

 so that all links from the download map will correctly link to the original LAZ files.

-## laspublish specific arguments
+# laspublish specific arguments

+-name [n]          : use [n] as output title (--title)
+-title [n]         : use [n] as output title (--title)
--classification    : use classification value as output color parameter
+-description [n]   : use [n] as output description (--description)
 -copy_source_files : copy sourcefiles (LAS/LAZ) into portal subdirectory
--description [n]   : use [n] as output description
--elevation         : use elevation value as output color parameter
--intensity         : use intensity value as output color parameter
 -move_source_files : move sourcefiles (LAS/LAZ) into portal subdirectory (need also "-really_move" argument)
--name [n]          : use [n] as output name
+-really_move       : confirmation to really move the files told by "-move_source_files" argument
+-overwrite         : overwrite existing target files
+-potree16          : expected protree version 16 (default)
+-potree18          : expected protree version 18

+## potree 1.6 only
 -no_edl            : do not use EDL (Eye dome lighting) at 3D output
 -no_skybox         : do not add sky at 3D output
 -only_2D           : only output xy
--only_2d           : use only 2 dimensions (xy)
 -only_3D           : output only 3D
--overwrite         : overwrite existing target files
+-classification    : use classification value as color parameter
+-elevation         : use elevation value as color parameter
+-intensity         : use intensity value as color parameter
--point_source      : use "point source" value as output color parameter
+-point_source      : use "point source" value as color parameter
--potree14          : deprecated: potree 14 not supported anymore. will use potree 16
--potree16          : expected protree version 16
--potree18          : expected protree version 18
--really_move       : confirmation to really move the files told by "-move_source_files" argument
--return_number     : use "return number" value as output color parameter
+-return_number     : use "return number" value as color parameter
--rgb               : use rgb value as output color parameter
+-rgb               : use point color (rgb value) as color parameter
--title [n]         : use [n] as output title

-### Basics
+## Basics
--cores [n]      : process multiple inputs on [n] cores in parallel
 -h, -help       : print help output
 -v, -verbose    : verbose output (print extra information)
 -vv             : very verbose output (print even more information)